Photo courtesy of Chaya Acevedo.

 “Finding other diabetics on Instagram that post memes and we just laugh about the things that we deal with — that has helped a lot,” she said.
 These include forgetting to change their insulin, crashing from high blood sugar, or waking up “in the middle of the night and I already had brushed my teeth but I had to down a whole bunch of Skittles to raise my blood sugar,” she said.

-That levity helped her reframe her experience and see she wasn’t the only one carrying this invisible weight.
-Acevedo now works as a paraprofessional, helping students with disabilities — another group often misunderstood, even by family.
-“They’re stigmatized too, and … shoved away from the world sometimes,” Acevedo says.
-It pushes her to pursue speech pathology, so more kids can learn to express themselves and advocate for their needs.
+That levity helped her reframe her experience, she says, and see she isn’t the only one carrying this invisible weight.
+Acevedo now works as a paraprofessional, helping another group often misunderstood, including by family: students with disabilities.
+“They’re stigmatized too, and […] shoved away from the world sometimes,” Acevedo said.
+It pushes her to pursue speech pathology as a career, to help more kids learn to express themselves and advocate for their needs.

-“For other Type Ones … talk about it,” she said.
-“Find people that’ll ask you questions … it’ll help you go through the journey.”
+She urges youths with T1D to ask real questions: “For other Type Ones […], talk about it,” she said.
+“Find people that’ll ask you questions.
+It’ll help you go through the journey.”

 T1D resources for families